 Michelle Hancic, pymetrics’ Global Head of Consulting Psychology, participated in a podcast with the AI Asia-Pacific Institute about how the rise of AI has presented important challenges for recruiting and society at large.
 This podcast series invites leaders from different industries and creators of new AI to debate the most pressing questions in the space, from the future of work to the future of our humanity.
-Continue reading below the conversation with Michelle explaining how and why pymetrics was founded, how we audit our algorithms to ensure optimal fairness and predictiveness, and the variety of applications of the pymetrics platform that exist today and are in the works for the future.
+Continue reading below the conversation with Michelle explaining how and why pymetrics was founded, how we audit our algorithms to ensure optimal predictiveness, and the variety of applications of the pymetrics platform that exist today and are in the works for the future.

 (The conversation has been edited and condensed for clarity and length)

 I thought we could start by discussing your work in pymetrics...and the history of the company, which I believe is a good example of using AI for good.

 My role at pymetrics is the head of industrial and organizational psychology, in the APAC region.
 I’ve been working with pymetrics for the past 12 months.
 I was actually a client of pymetrics previously, at the ANZ Bank.
 Really inspired by the work that was being done by pymetrics from the perspective of fairness and prediction in particular, and I have been working [in the assessments space] my whole career, as well as in talent acquisition.
 Fairness, accuracy and prediction really sit very dear to my heart, and so I was really inspired to join the business and continue the great work.